Finding Your Place in God's Story

 Second, your time in college should be about discovering your gifts.
 College presents a remarkable opportunity to think more deeply about how God has gifted you, and how you could use those gifts in service to God and neighbor.
 The Apostle Peter wrote, “Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms” (1 Peter 4:10).
 The beauty of the Biblical story is that when God calls us to participate in his story, he gives us the gifts to play our roles well.
 Of course, this has huge implications for your choice of classes, your major and your career goals.

 Third, your time in college should be about discerning God’s call on your life.
 Too often we think that the only people who are “called” are pastors or missionaries.
 The fact is that we are all called to serve God wherever he places us.
 Where might God be calling you now and after college?
 Your time in college provides a unique context for reflecting on God’s call on your life.
 Take advantage of it.
-You will never have this kind of time again.
+You will never have this

 One theologian provides a nice summary of the place of education in the biblical story: “One way to love God is to know and love God’s work.
 Learning is therefore a spiritual calling: properly done, it attaches us to God.
 In addition, the learned person has, so to speak, more to be Christian with.”
 Learning is a calling, if we do it well, we are attached to God, and we have more to serve him with.
 Here’s the vision you need to take with you: college is about increasing our serviceability for God.